eddmash/powerorm/README.md

 `php index.php migrations/makemigrations`

+This command detects any changes made to you models and creates the necessary migrations file.

-Once the files have been generated you can run the following command to actually create the tables in the database.
+Once the files have been generated you can run the following command to actually executes the migrations fields to make the database match the model state

 `php index.php migrations/migrate`